mlcommons/croissant/docs/croissant-spec-draft.md

   ]
 ```

-Furthermore, we can describe the structure and the data types in the data using a simple schema that supports flat and nested records called `RecordSet`.
+Furthermore, we can describe the structure and the data types in the data using a simple schema called `RecordSet`.
 In this example, the dataset defines a single `RecordSet`, with one record per image in the dataset.
 Each record has 3 fields:

 - the content of the image
 - the hash of the image, extracted from its filename